hydroffice/hyo2_qc/docs/user_manual_survey_valsou_checks.rst

 Ensure surveyed features are properly accounted for in the gridded bathymetry.

+In order to access this tool, load a grid and an S-57 file into the **Data Inputs** tab.

 * Select the **VALSOU check** tab (:numref:`fig_valsou_check`) on the bottom of the QC Tools interface.

 .. index::